jundalisay/superblist/content/en/superphysics/principles/definitions.md

 Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature, since Existence is Positive
 Positive Force | the force or flow from the desire of Existence that leads to unification and attraction.
 Also, Shiva or Yang.
-Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
+Self | The perception of identity by the same perceiver Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
 Soul | the mind when viewed independently of the body Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form
 Thought | A physicalized version of a metaphysical Idea, as a result of thinking

 <!-- natural flow of the evolution or mechanics of a discrete identity -->